Draft Wizard FAQ

 Are auction drafts supported?

-We currently offer auction support for the Manual Draft Assistant and each Draft Sync add-on with the exception of the ESPN Assistant.
+We currently offer auction support for the Manual Draft Assistant and Live Sync Draft Assistant (MVP and HOF) with the exception of the ESPN Assistant.
 If you purchase a PRO Upgrade, you will be able to use the Manual Draft Assistant for both non-auction and auction leagues.
-The same is true for the Draft Sync add-ons (except ESPN).
+The same is true for the Live Sync Draft Assistant (except ESPN).
 For ESPN leagues, you should use the Manual Draft Assistant for auction tracking and advice.

 For additional auction support, please visit our Auction FAQ for the Draft Assistant.